Inflectra/spira-documentation/docs/Developers/SpiraApps-Manager.md

 A SpiraApp can make requests to Spira to perform certain actions on certain pages.

 === "Explanation"
+    ??? note "**reloadForm()**"
-    - **reloadForm**: reloads the current main overview on a details page.
+        Reloads the current main overview on a details page.

         Note that doing this may interrupt a user interaction so use this with caution.
 It is very helpful to do if the SpiraApp updates an artifact immediately after a user saves the artifact.
+    ??? note "**getDataItemField(fieldName: string, dataProperty?: string)**"
-    - **getDataItemField**: gets the current live value of a single field on a details page.
-This function takes two parameters: the [name of the field](./SpiraApps-Reference.md/#available-field-names) and the data property.
+        Retrieves a single field of the currently viewed artifact on a details page.

-    - **updateFormField**: updates a single field on a details page, so that the UI updates with the new value immediately.
-This function takes three parameters: the [name of the field](./SpiraApps-Reference.md/#available-field-names), the data property, and the new value.
+        - **fieldName**: The [name of a field](./SpiraApps-Reference.md/#available-field-names) of an artifact
+        - **dataProperty**: The [data property] (./SpiraApps-Reference.md/#available-data-properties) containing the type of information you want
+    ??? note "**updateFormField(fieldName: string, dataProperty?: string)**"
+        Updates a field on an artifact details page.

+        - **fieldName**: The [name of the field](./SpiraApps-Reference.md/#available-field-names) of an artifact
+        - **dataProperty**: The [data property](./SpiraApps-Reference.md/#available-data-properties) containing the form / piece of information about this field you want
+    ??? note "**reloadGrid(gridId: SpiraAppManager.gridIds)**"
-    - **reloadGrid**: refreshes the specified grid if it exists on the page.
-Takes a single parameter, which is the ID of the grid, that can be obtained from the gridIds [property function](#properties) (string)
+        Refreshes the specified grid if it exists on the page.

+        - **gridId**: The ID of the grid to reload.
+[Available grid IDs](./SpiraApps-Reference.md/#available-grid-ids) (string)
+    ??? note "**setWindowLocation(URL: string)**"
-    - **setWindowLocation**: loads a new page in the browser.
-Takes a single parameter, which is the full URL (string)
+        Loads a new page in the browser.

+        - **URL**: URL to navigate the user's browser to

 === "Example"